madzm92/Capstone/README.md

 ### Difficulties:

 ## Week 7: Mar/4 - Mar/10

+### Successes:
+Downloaded the census data assoicated with Massachusetts towns which includes population estimates broken down by age group.
+The education data I found can also be used to identify the number of childeren enrolled at each school.

+### Failures:
+Was hoping to get more down, but ran out of time.
+In the next two weeks I plan to make a lot of progress on the design doc, data storage, and research on the model to use.

+### Difficulties:
+Still having trouble ingesting the MassDot traffic data.
+I might try webscraping, but it seems like it will be too difficult to get manually.

+## Week 8: Mar/11 - Mar/17
 - Deliverable: Design Document - Elaborate on the “hows” to build the project.
 This document should be long and fairly low-level.

-## Week 8: Mar/11 - Mar/17
-- Deliverable: None

 ## Week 9: Mar/18 - Mar/24
-Half way through the semester
 - Deliverable: Proof of Concept Demo - Provide a 5-minute demo to show that you can do the critical feature necessary to complete capstone project.
 Example: if a recommendation engine is the critical component on project, PoC shall be a simple recommendation engine.

 ## Week 10: Mar/25 - Mar/31